argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-The most relevant parameter is `num_queries`, here set to 3 (which means we will generate 3 extra "positive" queries), so se would have approximately *4x* the number of examples, taking into account some examples can fail.
-Other than that, we use the `system_prompt` to guide the `LLM` to adhere to our instructions.
-The model chosen is strong, and the examples were simple enough, so we didn't need to use structured generation, but this can be a good use case.

-In case you want to see the definition of the full `Task`, open the following dropdown to see how it's defined:
+Now, let's delve into the configuration of our custom `Task`, designed to amplify our training dataset.
+The linchpin of this task is the `num_queries` parameter, set to 3 in this instance.
+This means we'll generate three additional "positive" queries for each example, effectively quadrupling our dataset size, assuming some examples may not succeed.

+To ensure the Large Language Model (LLM) stays on track, we've crafted a system_prompt that provides clear guidance on our instructions.
+Given the strength of the chosen model and the simplicity of our examples, we didn't need to employ structured generation techniques.
+However, this could be a valuable approach in more complex scenarios.

+Curious about the inner workings of our custom `Task`?
+Click the dropdown below to explore the full definition:

 <details close>
 <summary>MultipleQueries definition</summary>